 In this article, I’m going to do my best to provide a balanced review that will help you understand which aspects of the two companies will work best for your goals.
 With that said, I’m obviously biased, but that doesn’t mean I think I know what’s best for everybody.

 A Quick Aside

 Before we get going here, I also want to say that I really have no opinion of Christopher Sommer as a person.
-We’ve never met, and I have no reason to suspect that he’s not a fantastic person.
-He trains athletes every day and then goes home and gives free advice to members of his forum.
+We’ve never met, and I have no reason to suspect that he’s not a decent person.
+He trains athletes every day and then goes home and gives advice to members of his forum.